 Analyzation of the Finds

 A window of opportunity for excavations in the Jewish Quarter was opened after the Six-Day War and before reconstruction and rebuilding in the quarter.
 The wide wall was found in 1970.
 The excavations revealed forty meters of the wall, which was seven meters wide.
-Based on the ceramic finds, the wall was dated to the eighth century BCE.
+The wall was dated to the eighth century BCE based on the ceramic finds.
 Due to the unusual thickness of the wall, scholars tend to believe that it is probably the broad wall mentioned in the book of Nehemiah:

 “Uzziel son of Harhaiah, one of the goldsmiths, repaired the next section; and Hananiah, one of the perfume-makers, made repairs next to that.
 They restored Jerusalem as far as the Broad Wall”Nehemiah 3:8